junwatu/clothes-recommendation/blog/README.md

     ![setup key](images/create-dev-key.png)

-    And use the key in the `.env` file.
+    Use the key in the `.env` file.
+This file will be ignored from the repository.

 ### Docker

-For easy development and distribution, this project using docker container to "package" the application.
-For easy Docker instalation, use the [Docker Desktop](https://www.docker.com/products/docker-desktop/) tool.
+For easy development and distribution, this project uses a docker container to "package" the application.
+For easy Docker installation, use the [Docker Desktop](https://www.docker.com/products/docker-desktop/) tool.

 #### GridDB Docker

-This app need a GridDB server and should be running before the app.
-In this project we will use the GridDB docker for ARM machine.
+This app needs a GridDB server and should be running before the app.
+In this project, we will use the GridDB docker for ARM machines.
 For instructions on how to install it, please check out this [blog](https://griddb.net/en/blog/griddb-on-arm-with-docker/).

 ![griddb docker arm](images/griddb-docker-arm.png)

 ### Node.js

 > This is needed for the project development.
-However, if you just want to [run the project](#run-the-project), you dont have to install it.
+However, if you just want to [run the project](#run-the-project), you don't have to install it.

 Install Node.js from [here](https://nodejs.org/en/download).
 For this project, we will use the `nvm` package manager and Node.js v16.20.2
 LTS version.